fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/index.md

 > The amount of code I'm *not* writing is great!  [@jimbobbennett](https://github.com/jimbobbennett/)

-Note that this page offers an overview of Fabulous.
+Note that this is just a "Getting Started" page for Fabulous.
 For detailed guides to different parts of the library, please visit the respective pages via the links below:

 {% include_relative contents.md %}